Home

 Potassium is a mineral that helps the kidneys function normally.
 It also plays a key role in cardiac, digestive, and muscular function.

-Several studies have linked low dietary potassium intake with high blood pressure.
-The Dietary Approaches to Stop Hypertension (DASH) diet emphasizes eating foods rich in fruits, vegetables, and low- or non-fat dairy products to provide high intake of potassium, as well as magnesium and calcium.
-Taking potassium, as a supplement is not recommended, without close supervision by a medical professional because of its interaction with other minerals and prescription drugs.
+Several studies have linked low dietary intake with high blood pressure.
+The Dietary Approaches to Stop Hypertension (DASH) diet emphasizes eating foods rich in fruits, vegetables, and low- or non-fat dairy products to provide high intake, as well as magnesium and calcium.
+Taking this mineral as a supplement is not recommended, without close supervision by a medical professional because of its interaction with other minerals and prescription drugs.

 The best dietary sources of this mineral are fresh unprocessed foods, including meats, fish, vegetables (especially potatoes), fruits (especially avocados, dried apricots, and bananas), citrus juices (such as orange juice), dairy products, and whole grains.
-Useful components of a high potassium diet also include cantaloupes, figs, raisins, kidney beans, and milk.
+Useful components of a diet rich in this mineral also include cantaloupes, figs, raisins, kidney beans, and milk.

 Amount found in Various Foodstuffs